Types Of Mortgage Refinance: Which Option Is Right For You?

 8. No-Closing-Cost Refinance

-A no-closing-cost refinance is, simply put, a refinancing option for which the borrower does not have to pay closing costs upfront.
-Instead, the closing costs are covered with a higher interest rate on the loan or are rolled into the principal.
-This type of refinance is especially beneficial for those who only plan to live in their home for a few years, as well as for those who need access to the funds normally used for closing costs to pay for expenses in other areas of their lives.
+This type of refinance is especially beneficial for those who only plan to live in their home for a few years or need access to the funds they would typically use for closing costs to pay for expenses in other areas of their lives.

 9. Short Refinance